FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st may 2018.md

 working with them on creating a strategy and financial model that would benefit both Munster

-Rugby and Limerick City and County Council.---
+Rugby and Limerick City and County Council.
+---
 3

 **3.**